jiehwan94/jiehwan94.github.io/_posts/project/2021-10-10-Seoul-Bike-Trips-EDA.md

 In this post, we will explore the trips taken in February of 2021.

-On top of the GPS/location feature from station dataset, the trips dataset has a time feature (time of rent, time of return) which poses exciting questions like
+On top of the GPS/location feature from station dataset, the trips dataset has a time feature (time of rent, time of return) which introduces interesting questions.

 - How does trips differ by counties, hours of the day, or days of the week?
 - Do counties or stations have distinct characteristics with which we can cluster them into a few groups?